 Placing a special probe inside the prostate cancer to freeze and kill the cancer cells.

 Boosts your body’s natural defence system (immune system), to help target cancer cells.

 You might want to consider taking part in a clinical trial.
 Clinical trials often involve your doctors suggesting new therapies, drugs or treatments that have not been widely used yet, in hopes of effectively treating the prostate cancer.
+Your doctors will monitor your progress very closely to understand how and if the treatments are working.
 These trials vary from region to region, so it's best to consult your oncologist or urologist to discover which option may be best for you.